American Flag Baby Blanket

 What is the Children of Fallen Patriots Foundation?
 It is an organization where they provide college scholarships and educational counselling to USA military children who have lost a parent in the line of duty.
 They cover all branches of the armed forces.

 My purpose for this afghan is a way for you to purchase a scholarship for another child, whom you may never meet.
-While the baby using this afghan is just starting out in life and well loved, another child somewhere in the USA is grieving over their parent being a casualty of war who will never return.
+While the baby using this afghan is just starting out in life and well-loved, another child somewhere in the USA is grieving over their parent being a casualty of war who will never return.